This post may contain affiliate links. Read our disclosure policy.

 Instructions

 • Preheat oven to 350 F degrees.
-Cover a large cookie sheet with parchment paper and set aside.
+Line a large cookie sheet with parchment paper.

-• In a large bowl, beat butter with an electric mixer or in the bowl of a stand mixer on medium to high speed for 1 minute.
-Add sugar, baking powder, baking soda, salt, cinnamon, and pumpkin pie spice and beat until well combined.
+• In a large bowl with an electric mixer, or bowl of a stand mixer with the paddle attachment, beat butter on medium-high speed for 1 minute.
+Add sugar, baking powder, baking soda, salt, cinnamon, and pumpkin pie spice and beat until well combined, scraping down the sides of the bowl as needed.

-• Add one egg and the vanilla then beat well, until yellow streaks are gone.
-Add the pumpkin pure and beat again until it's incorporated.
-Finally, add the flour and beat on medium speed until completely incorporated.
-Watch the video to see instructions on how to properly measure flour.
-The dough will be wet, this is what you want!
+• Add the egg and vanilla then beat well, until no yellow streaks remain.
+Add the pumpkin pure and beat again until incorporated.
+With the mixer running on low, add the flour turn up to medium speed until completely incorporated.
+The dough will be slightly wet, this is what you want!

-• Use a heaping tablespoon or medium sized cookie scoop to drop the cookie dough balls a few inches apart on prepared cookie sheet.
+• Use a heaping tablespoon or medium cookie scoop to drop the cookie dough balls a few inches apart on prepared cookie sheet.
 Bake for 10 to 12 minutes or until tops are set and no longer look wet.
-Allow to cool on cookie sheet for a few minutes then transfer to wire rack to cool completely before frosting.
+Allow to cool on cookie sheet for a few minutes then transfer to wire rack to cool completely.

 Last step!
 If you make this, please leave a review letting us know how it was!